Firmsconsulting

 Stock splits and reverse stock splits

-Organizations undertake stock splits when it is perceived within the firm that shares of the company are traded at too a high price and this may slow down trading activity.
+Organizations undertake stock splits when it is perceived within the firm that shares of the company are traded at a too high price and this may slow down trading activity.
 If a stock split is undertaken, the market value of shares can slightly increase.
 Such increase tends to be maintained as long as dividends after the split also increase.

 If a firm undertakes a 2 for 1 split than 2 new shares will be given in exchange for every 1 old share.
 The stock split does not affect the organizational capital structure.